 As more pro-life justices get appointed to the U.S. Supreme Court, talk of overturning Roe v.
 Wade and returning the decision about abortion to the states has significantly increased.
 In preparation for this federal action, many states have passed abortion legislation on both ends of the spectrum.
-Students for Life America is the nation’s largest pro-life organization, and works to train thousands of students in preparation for the battle against abortion that has already begun.
+Students for Life of America is the nation’s largest pro-life organization, and works to train thousands of students in preparation for the battle against abortion that has already begun.

-Kristan Hawkins is president of Students for Life America, and she joins Traci DeVette Griggs on Family Policy Matters to discuss the plethora of battles and victories her organization has seen across our nation on the life issue.
+Kristan Hawkins is president of Students for Life of America, and she joins Traci DeVette Griggs on Family Policy Matters to discuss the plethora of battles and victories her organization has seen across our nation on the life issue.

 Abortion advocates are “terrified Roe is going to fall,” says Hawkins.
 “So states like New York, California, Illinois, they’re rushing to firm-up abortion for all nine months of pregnancy for whatever reason—and taxpayer funded—because they already have a post-Roe v.
 Wade America in mind.”